• Log in

 • Offer something (gift, discount, etc.) to increase chances of action.

-Also read: 10 We Miss You Email Template Examples
+We’ve handpicked the winning re-engagement email examples for you: 10 We Miss You Email Template Examples

 Sending a follow up email after you’ve already contacted is a great way to remind the recipients to act.
 It’s essential to follow up in the business world, and brands do it all the time in a million ways.
 Here’s an example of a follow-up email by Unbounce: